talw/crisp-compiler/README.md

 ### Option details
 The compiler has 2 modes of operation:
 - File compilation mode (-i, -o)
-    - A crisp file is passed as an input, and an output my be passed as well. (otherwise ./a.out is used)
+    - A Crisp file is passed as an input, and an output my be passed as well. (otherwise ./a.out is used)
     - The file is compiled and a binary file is written in output.
     - The target machine is the one running the compiler.
 - REPL mode (-r)